Primary Navigation Mobile

 Engine choice includes a highly-efficient hybrid model, along with a regular petrol version that’s still expected to account for the bulk of sales.
 Renault previously offered a plug-in hybrid version, but due to such limited sales, this has been discontinued.

-Value is central to the Captur’s appeal, with the range starting from £21,095 for the petrol and £24,595 for the hybrid.
+Key opposition includes the Ford Puma, Skoda Kamiq and Peugeot 2008 plus posher options such as the Audi Q2 also vying for your attention.
+Value is central to the Captur’s appeal, with competitive cash prices and typically punchy finance deals from Renault as well as third-party leasing companies.
 Standard equipment is very generous, with the entry-level Evolution trim featuring 17-inch alloy wheels, a 10.4-inch touchscreen, wireless smartphone charging and a reversing camera.
 It’s most certainly not short on tech.

 The mid-range Techno adds 18-inch alloy wheels, various Google services and a larger digital instrument cluster and would be our pick of the line-up.
 Meanwhile, the top-spec Esprit Alpine (a new trim level as part of this facelift) comes with large 19-inch alloy wheels, a two-tone paint finish, adaptive cruise control and a heated steering wheel.

 Keep reading to find out what we make of the Captur in four key areas.
 Our judging criteria include the driving experience, interior quality, practicality and importantly, what it’ll cost to run.
-We’ll then tell you whether you should buy one in the verdict.
+If you’d like to learn more about how we reached our conclusions, check out our how we test cars explainer page.